Skip to Content

 allergens.
 When IgE attaches to an allergen, it sets

-off a process that eventually leads to the symptoms of an
+off a process that leads to the symptoms of an

-peak expiratory flow (PEF), reduces the need for other
+peak expiratory flow (PEF), and reduce the need for other

 weight and IgE level.